 “Schaumburg fire and police pension funds are some of the largest in the state and at 58.1% and 53.9% funding ratios, respectively, they illustrate the dire need for immediate and sweeping reforms to remove this unbearable tax burden from the backs of hard-working taxpayers.
 Because when the pension funds run short, and they will, and someone needs to make up the difference, who will be left on the hook for these exorbitant government pensions?
 The taxpayers.”

-“There are now 12,154 Illinois government pensions over $100,000 and 85,893 over $50,000 annually!
-Those are staggering numbers considering the taxpayers who fund these pensions get an average Social Security pension of about $15,000 a year.”
+“There are now well over 12,154 Illinois government pensioners collecting more than $100,000 and 85,893 government pensioners collecting more than $50,000 annually!
+These numbers only pertain to the state pension funds and don’t include any of the hundreds of local police and fire pension funds.
+Those are staggering numbers, considering the taxpayers who fund these government pensions get an average Social Security pension of only about $15,000 a year.”

 Click to view pensions for:

 “I defy teachers, or any government employee, to look into their neighbors’ eyes and say, ‘You deserve another pay cut so I can make more in retirement than you make working.’
 They have to be able to say to their neighbors, ‘I don’t care if you can no longer afford your home property tax payment; I want more.
 I want more of your money.
 I want more of your wealth.
 I want more of your property.’
 That is the reality of demanding more lavish government pensions,” challenged Tobin.